 The PCC provides group and time-limited individual psychological counseling for registered New Paltz students when clinically appropriate and available.
-Our after-hours "on call" service links PCC staff with campus police, residence life staff, and students to provide 24-hour crisis intervention.
+Our after-hours "Emergency Contact" service links PCC staff with campus police, residence life staff, and students to provide 24-hour crisis intervention.
 PCC staff offer campus workshops, and also provide referrals to community providers.
 The volunteer, confidential, peer support programs, OASIS and HAVEN, operate under PCC supervision, and provide crisis intervention telephone hotline and walk-in services.
 There is no fee for PCC services.

 What are the credentials and accrediting standards of the PCC?